Budibase/website/content/blog/github-stars/index.md

 ## 6. Public roadmap (on Github)

 Budibase is open source, so it's important our roadmap is public so users understand what's coming down the line, and provide feedback.
-We use Github Projects to manage [our roadmap](https://github.com/Budibase/budibase/projects/10), and like Discussions, it's great having our users on Github where they can star us and contribute.
+We use Github Projects to manage [our roadmap](https://github.com/Budibase/budibase/projects/10), and like Discussions, it's great having our users on Github where they can star us, contribute, and collaborate with others.

 {{< figure src="https://dev-to-uploads.s3.amazonaws.com/i/w9ey4tqu32ia9r46lu8u.png" alt="Budibase roadmap" >}}